benoram/cfn-redirect-s3-cdn/README.md

-# cfn-website-s3-cdn
+# cfn-redirect-s3-cdn

-Create an S3 bucket to host a static website behind a CloudFront distribution
+Create an S3 bucket to host a redirect website behind a CloudFront distribution

 ## Notes